ZackHolmberg/COMP4350-Project/src/backend/services/transaction-api/endpoints.md

 - The amount will need to be present in the users wallet to make a transaction
 - id is a random transaction id that will be signed with the private key
 - Signature is the signed transaction id from the private key of the public key address
+- Timestamp represents the epoch time in seconds when the transaction was created by the user

 Example return: